 Foods to Help Relieve Inflammation

 Eating more fruits and vegetables are what we all should be doing from greens to the yellow and red varieties for their antioxidants and lutein.
-However, more scientific evidence is coming to light that eating more dark red and purple fruits and vegetables are especially beneficial for inflammation relief.
+However, more scientific evidence is coming to light that eating more dark red and purple fruits and vegetables are especially beneficial for relief.
 This is due to the specific pigment called anthocyanins found in those fruits and vegetables such as blueberries, blackberries, red cabbage, pomegranates, beets, etc. You don’t have to overdose on anthocryanins, but adding as little as a ½ cup to a cup may improve how you feel along with others that are green and yellow in a balanced diet.

 Healthier options are polyunsaturated fats from plants-based oils.
 These type of oils stay liquid at room temperature and harden only when refrigerated.
 Good examples are olive oil, corn oil and safflower oils for their vitamin E. Fatty fish also contain polyunsaturated fats such as omega-3 fatty acids that aid inflammation.

 While omega-3 fatty acids are important, omega-6 like flaxseed, grapeseed oil, pumpkin seeds, nuts, particularly pistachios are something worth exploring.
-In the past, we were advised that omega-6 fatty acids were not great due to their linoleic acid that the body changes into arachidonic acid that increases inflammation.
-However, new evidence is suggesting that eating more omega-6 fatty acid foods as well as ones with omega-3 will help inflammation problems because only a small amount of that destructive arachidonic acid is actually formed.
+In the past, we were advised that omega-6 fatty acids were not great due to their linoleic acid that the body changes into arachidonic acid that increases it.
+However, new evidence is suggesting that eating more omega-6 fatty acid foods as well as ones with omega-3 will help these problems because only a small amount of that destructive arachidonic acid is actually formed.

-Reducing the amount of red meat that you consume in a week is also a good idea for helping inflammation subside.
+Reducing the amount of red meat that you consume in a week is also a good idea for helping it subside.
 You can get complete protein from legumes such as lentils, chickpeas, black beans, pinto beans, soybeans, navy beans along with brown rice.
 Nuts and seeds are also wonderful to experiment within your cooking.
 Fish and poultry are also suitable choices to vary your daily menu if you’re a big red meat eater.

 Getting More Physical Activity Can Also Help the Pain